wrichter/hailstorm/ansible/README.md

 Ansible does not have a native concept of different actions such as "create the environment" or "tear down the environment" or "ensure that everything is reset after a demo" - all it does is run the tasks in the playbook / roles.
 This is why the roles' tasks/main.yml file is typically written to expect a variable named "mode" to be set to a specific verb such as "create" or "destroy".
 It then uses this variable to decide which actions to run, which are usually included as separate yml files.

 The following roles exist:

+#### Generic
 - **common**: not a role in its own sense, rather a place where tasks, handlers or templates which are used in multiple roles can be stored and referenced.
 - **layer1**: configures the layer1 host, network setup and services required by the layer2 VMs such as an export directory for kickstart files, NTP service, etc...
-- **layer1_vms**: creates the virtual machines for an inventory group and installs a base RHEL via kickstart.
+- **layer1_vms**: DEPRECATED - replaced by layer2_vms.
+Creates the virtual machines for an inventory group and installs a base RHEL via kickstart.
 Since the role is applied to the layer1 host, the name of the group is passed via variable name.
 This also means that all the variables/facts defined for the individual members of the group - i.e. the host that is to be instantiated - is not avaiable in the default scope.
 Most of the tasks iterate over the group members, so the host name is avialable as *item*.
 This means that you can access the actual host variables / facts via *hostvars[item].nameofvariable*.
+- **layer2_vms**: Creates the virtual machines for an inventory group and installs a base RHEL via kickstart.
+Since it is applied to the ansible group itself, multiple VMs can be installed in parallel.
 - **layer2_rhel**: configures the base RHEL installed in the previous step - a great place to put common configuration actions:
   - Subscribes/Unsubscribes the VM
   - Attaches it to a pool
   - Performs an upgrade to the latest package versions
   - Installs additional packages
   - Enables or disables services

+#### Satellite
-- **layer2_satellite**: configures Red Hat Satellite (runs katello installer, creates content views, activation keys, etc...)
+- **layer2_satellite**: installs & configures Red Hat Satellite (runs katello installer, creates content views, activation keys, etc...)

+#### OpenStack
+- **layer1_rhosp**: configures the layer1 host to allow IPMI emulation
-- **layer2_rhosp_director**: configures Red Hat OpenStack Director (undercloud) and prepares "baremetal" nodes for installation of the RHOSP overcloud (runs for about 45 mins)
+- **layer2_rhosp_director**: installs & configures Red Hat OpenStack Director (undercloud) and prepares "baremetal" nodes for installation of the RHOSP overcloud (runs for about 45 mins)
 - **layer2_rhosp_overcloud**: deploys Red Hat OpenStack (overcloud) on the nodes prepared by director.
 This is still work in progress (runs for about 45 mins).

+#### RHEV
+- **layer1_rhev**: configures the layer1 host to provide an NFS share as storage domain
+- **layer2_rhevm_engine**: installs & configures RHEV-Manager
+- **layer2_rhevh**: registers the RHEL Hypervisor nodes in RHEV-Manager.
+Currently, the nodes typically fail on the first attempt and need to be reinstalled via the RHEV-Manager Web UI.
+Subsequent invocations of the playbook should --skip-tags layer1,vms,rhel,rhevh to ensure that the RHEVM installation tasks are not undone by previous ansible steps.
+- **layer2_rhevm_storage**: configures the storage domain in RHEV-Manager via a RHEL-H host

 All other roles are not yet usable.